r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

 The `PyRun_FileExFlags()` function begins the compilation process.
-It runs the parser, gets back the AST of the module and calls `run_mod()` to run the AST.
+It runs the parser, gets the AST of the module and calls `run_mod()` to run the AST.
 It also creates a `PyArena` object, which [CPython uses to allocate small objects](https://www.evanjones.ca/memoryallocator/) (smaller or equal to 512 bytes):

 ```C
 PyObject *